NovaByteTeam/novabyte-os/README.md

 The `NBOSP/` folder in this repo is the **free, open, no-strings-attached base of NovaByte**.

+> **Who is NBOSP for?** Developers and people who want to run NovaByte daily — those who just want pure stock software.
+No bloat, no fluff, no extras.
+Just a minimal, super fast, and clean OS that gets out of your way.

 - Do whatever you want with it — copy it, fork it, sell it, modify it, redistribute it
 - No rules, no attribution required, no license restrictions
 - This is pure NovaByte.